A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Qui male vixere, vitam pro tormento perferunt.

-Indeed they stretch out to us to be, but they do not cease to be,
+Indeed they reach out to us that they cease to be, but they do not,

-Those who have lived badly, they endure life for the sake of torment.
+Those who have lived badly, they suffer a life of torment.

 19.